 - STRUCTURE THE SESSION Structure the time allocated for the session, how much time you'd like to spend on introductory remarks (as the moderator), individual remarks, moderated questions and Q&A with the audience.

 - PREPARE YOUR PANEL Prepare a list of questions you plan to ask during the session.
 Most panelists will feel more comfortable if they can prepare at least a couple responses.

 - SET GROUND RULES Set the ground rules about contextual sharing vs. promoting or selling company/product information.
-Comments and experiences relevant to the dialogue are great, but they need to save the sales pitches for exhibit floor.
+Comments and experiences relevant to the dialogue are great, but they need to save the sales pitches for their virtual booth.

 - ENCOURAGE ENTHUSIASM Encourage speakers to command attention, be bold and engage the audience thru storytelling, case studies, factoids, descriptive language and future projections.

-- PLAN TO MEET At a minimum, plan to meet your panelists 20 minutes before your session start time to make introductions, reiterate the vision, structure and ground rules and obtain AV support as needed.
-We suggest all panels meet for 60 minutes in the Speaker Ready Room — Room 256 — prior to their sessions if possible.
-AUVSI can help coordinate onsite meetings as needed.
+- PLAN TO MEET At a minimum, plan to meet your panelists one week before your session to make introductions, reiterate the vision, structure and ground rules and obtain AV support as needed.
+AUVSI can help coordinate pre-event meetings as needed.

 A member of the XPONENTIAL 2020 team and/or your session moderator will touch base with you before the event about your session's content.
 Plan to participate in at least one discussion about your session’s format, direction and planned questions from the moderator.
-Meetings will be scheduled and facilitated by your moderator and/or AUVSI staff in March and April.
+Meetings will be scheduled and facilitated by your moderator and/or AUVSI staff in September.

 Panel sessions at XPONENTIAL are discussion-based which means the use of multi-media materials is discouraged.
 Any plans for video or slides will need to be discussed with your session moderator and AUVSI.